Free Shipping on orders $75+ Shop Now

 Inevitably, your mind will wander off again after a few breaths, and, if you will get upset every time this happens, you’ll end up stressed out.
 Instead of combating this natural process, simply learn how to respond to it, free of judgment, and resume with your meditation.
 Success lies in managing to return to the present moment each time your mind wanders off.

-How to Meditate: Practical Guide
+How to meditate: Practical guide

 Now that we’ve introduced you to some of the basic principles of meditation, it’s time to get practical.
 What are the steps to a successful meditation?